Zoning in São Paulo

 The zoning of the city of São Paulo, Brazil, is a regulatory way of occupation of the city, with the first zoning plan dating from 1934.
 The Act 663, from August 10, consolidated the Zoning Legislation and the Buildind Code.
 It remained under use for four decades and regulated the land use and partial soil occupation of the city.
 It was replaced in the 70's by the Plano Diretor de Desenvolvimento Integrado/PDDI-Lei nº 7.688/71 (Masterplan for Integrated Development - act 7,688/71), proposed in 1972.
 It was created to guide and locate the zones, and as a study over the populational density, dimensions, occupancy rate and lot use coefficient.

 For forty years, there were no significant changes in the legislation.
-In September 13, 2002, through the Plano Diretor de Desenvolvimento Estratégico - Lei nº 13.430 (Master Plan for Strategic Development - Act 13,430), new general directions were established related to the land use and soil occupation.
+On September 13, 2002, through the Plano Diretor de Desenvolvimento Estratégico - Lei nº 13.430 (Master Plan for Strategic Development - Act 13,430), new general directions were established related to the land use and soil occupation.
 This policy for urban development is to be followed by every public and private developer.

 This method aims to develop the city, creating industrial, commercial and service dedicated districts.
 Thus bringing social and cultural development, maintaining the original characteristics of some neighbors and protecting the environment.
-In other words: a configuration of the urban space guided by the public interest that assures egalitarian well being of the population.
+In other words: a configuration of the urban space guided by the public interest that assures egalitarian well-being of the population.

 These norms can halt the construction of irregular edifications throughout all territory, serving as a legal instrument for the population In order to rent or buy a place for Industrial, Commercial or Services use, it is necessary to know the zone in which the building is located.